 There is a lot to cover when it comes to cloud migration.
-So, before moving ahead with the process, it is a safe strategy to create a migration checklist so that you stay on track without missing out on anything.
+So, before moving ahead with the cloud migration process, it is a safe strategy to create a migration checklist so that you stay on track without missing a beat of it.

-Categorize workloads that you want to maintain on-premises vs the workloads you want to move to the cloud
+- Categorize workloads that you wish to maintain on-premises vs the workloads you want to move to the cloud

-Appoint an in-house team for executing migration or outsource the migration work for avoiding roadblocks and loopholes
+- Appoint an in-house team to execute migration or hire a cloud migration service provider to avoid roadblocks and loopholes

-Estimate costs for migration through cost calculators and total cost of ownership (TCO) calculators available with AWS, Azure, and Google Cloud
+- Estimate costs for migration through cost calculators and total cost of ownership (TCO) calculators available with AWS, Azure, and Google Cloud Solution

 Challenges of Cloud Migration